cloudspannerecosystem/autoscaler/terraform/gke/README.md

      ```sh
      kubectl apply -f autoscaler-config/
      ```

-     The sample configuration creates two schedules for scaling operations; a frequently running schedule to dynamically scale the Spanner instance according to utilization, and an hourly schedule to directly scale the Spanner instance every hour.

-     Note there are some concurrency nuances when using the `DIRECT` scaling method in conjunction with schedulued `LINEAR` or `STEPWISE` scaling, notably relating to the cooldown period and whether a one-off `DIRECT` operation is scheduled concurrently with a `LINEAR` or `STEPWISE` operation.

 11. Any changes made to the configuration files and applied with `kubectl apply` will update the Autoscaler configuration.